mahmoudEwiis/Ecommerce/README.md

 ## Description
 <!-- This is an Angular e-commerce app that fetches data from an API and allows users to login with a token that expires after 1 hour.
 The app also uses the ngx-skeleton-loader library to handle data loading and ngx-infinite-scroll to load more products as the user scrolls down the page. -->
 This is an Angular E-commerce application that allows users to browse products, add products to cart or wishlist, and checkout products.
 The application fetches product data through an API and uses a token-based authentication system with an expiration time of 1 hour.
+It also implements the concept of lazy loading with the application divided into modules, including a user module where users can view and update their personal information.

 ## Features